juanantonio284/latex_notes/latex--a_primer_1_and_2.md

 \subparagraph
 ```

+Each sectioning command also has a "starred" version which does not produce numbers; thus
+`\section*{name}` has the same effect as `\section{name}`, but produces no number for this section.

 Paragraphs and subparagraphs do not have numbers, and they have run-in headings.
 These sections can
 actually have several paragraphs of text within them.
 (Subparagraphs have an additional
 indentation.)

+You may have noted that LATEX has a specific format for typesetting the section headings, such as
+the font used, the positioning, the vertical space before and after the heading and so on.
+All
+these can be customized, but it requires some TEXpertise and cannot be addressed at this point.
+However, the package `sectsty` provided some easy interfaces for tweaking some of these settings.

+### More on sectioning commands

+#### In the `book` and the `report` classes:

+* the `\chapter` command shifts to the beginning of a new page and prints the word 'Chapter', a
+  number, and—beneath it—the name of the chapter passed as the argument of the command.
+Example:
+  `Chapter I Name of Chapter`

+* the `\section` command produces two numbers(separated by a dot) indicating the chapter number and
+  the section number followed by the name we have given.
+It does not produce any text
+  like 'Section'.
+Example: `I.I Name of Section`

+* subsections have three numbers indicating the chapter, section and subsection

+* subsubsections and commands below it in the hierarchy do not have any numbers

+* some books and longish documents are divided into parts also.
+LATEX also has a `\part` command for
+  such documents.
+In such cases, `\part` is the highest in the hierarchy, but it does not affect
+  the numbering of the lesser sectioning commands

+#### In the `article` class:

+* `\section` is highest in the hierarchy and produces single number like `\chapter` in book.(It does
+  not produce any text like 'Section')

+* subsubsections also have numbers, but none below have numbers